Fairfax Bridge (Washington)

 The Fairfax Bridge is one of two three-hinged lattice arches remaining within the state.
 In his book Bridge Engineering, John Alexander Low Waddell explains the reason for the paucity of arches in the United States.
 "Arches are employed very generally in Europe on account of their superior appearance as compared with simple-truss bridges, and because of the powerful influence of the old masonry arch upon the minds of European bridge designers, regardless of the consideration of economy.
 American engineers, on the other hand, have been indifferent to the question of aesthetics, and have preferred simple spans to arches mainly for reasons of simplicity and economy, but sometimes on account of their greater rigidity.
 Another reason why the arch has not been used much in American practice is that the conditions, which make it economical, are not met with as frequently in this country as in Europe.
 For deep gorges with rocky sides, or for shallow streams with rock bottom and natural abutments, arches are eminently proper and economical."
 The conditions that made the bridge type economical in Europe were mirrored in the deep canyon of the Carbon River.

+The Washington State Department of Transportation (WSDOT) banned wide loads from using the bridge in 2009 and expanded its restrictions to exclude all commercial vehicles in 2013.
+A weight limit of 16,000 lbs was instituted in 2024 due to signs of advanced deterioration.
+The wooden deck was replaced in May 2023, but further repairs have not been funded.

+The bridge was closed to vehicle and pedestrian traffic on April 14, 2025, after WSDOT inspections had found further corrosion and damage and determined that there was immediate safety concerns.
+The closure was made permanent on April 22, 2025.
+No public alternative route is available and access to the area is restricted to the use of locked logging roads.